Destructive tornado outbreak expected to slam the South for second time in 8 days

 “Tornadoes, large to very large hail, and damaging winds to hurricane force also are possible over a broad area from the central Gulf Coast to the Ohio Valley and southern Appalachians,” the Weather Service’s Storm Prediction Center wrote.

-It’s the first time in three decades that two top-tier high risks have been issued in the month of March, the category marking the highest tier on a five-step scale.
+It’s the first time in three decades that two top-tier high-risk notices have been issued in the month of March, the category marking the highest tier on a five-step scale.
 The Storm Prediction Center even took an unusual step in mentioning “potentially violent, long-track tornadoes,” the term “violent” corresponding to twisters of EF4 to EF5 strength, the most extreme levels on the Enhanced Fujita scale for tornado damage.

-The Storm Prediction Center’s language in its forecast discussion is even stronger compared with the high risk event last week, signaling the significant potential for an extreme event.
+The Storm Prediction Center’s language in its forecast discussion is even stronger compared with the high-risk event last week, signaling the significant potential for an extreme event.

-While uncertainty still exists as to how intense individual storms will become and what specific areas will be hit, an extremely serious outbreak of severe weather is anticipated
+While uncertainty exists as to how intense individual storms will become and what specific areas will be hit, an extremely serious outbreak of severe weather is anticipated.

 At least 50 million Americans are at risk of severe weather, including more than 8 million within the two zones of highest risk.